murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}

 As we&#39;ve already said, Event Storming is a different kind of architecture meeting.
-Our advise is to running a collective physical energizer to get people out of their habits and raise engagement.
+Our advise is to **running a collective physical energizer to get people out of their habits and raise engagement**.
 You can find many great physical energizers at [funretrospectives.com](http://www.funretrospectives.com/category/energizer/).
 We&#39;ve had success with many of them.

 ## 3. Briefing and presenting the plan

-Now is the time to present the workshop to the participants.
-Start with the goal, scope, and use cases.
+**Now is the time to present the workshop to the participants.
+Start with the goal, scope, and use cases**.
 It&#39;s the right moment to explain the step participants will go through and how each step will help them to reach their end goal.
 A visual agenda helps a lot here.
 It&#39;s also an excellent time to introduce some general conventions.
-You can find a sample briefing script in a previous post (TODO LINK)
+You can find a sample briefing script in a [previous post]({{site.url}}{{site.baseurl}}/big%20picture/what-to-say-at-the-beginning-of-a-big-picture-event-storming-workshop/).

 ## 4. Generating Domain Events

-This is when the workshop actually begins.
-Ask attendees to stick as many [Domain Event](https://martinfowler.com/eaaDev/DomainEvent.html)s related to the use cases as they can think of.
+This is when the workshop actually begins. **Ask attendees to stick as many [Domain Event](https://martinfowler.com/eaaDev/DomainEvent.html)s related to the use cases as they can think of**.
 To help them get started, be the first to place [the Domain Event you prepared](https://philippe.bourgau.net/how-to-prepare-a-ddd-big-picture-event-storming-workshop/) in the middle of the design space.

 > 💡 [Alberto Brandolini](https://twitter.com/ziobrando)'s trick: ignite the Event Storming by sticking a prepared domain event on the design board.